whitequark/ipaddr.js/README.md

 (the default one) and `"reserved"`.

 You can match against your own range list by using `ipaddr.subnetMatch(address, rangeList, defaultName)` method.
-It can work with either IPv6 or IPv4 addresses (for range lists with both, use `ipaddr.subnetMatchDual`), and accepts a name-to-subnet map as the range list.
+It can work with a mix of IPv6 or IPv4 addresses, and accepts a name-to-subnet map as the range list.
 For example:

 ```js
 var rangeList = {